 “There is no puppy” – Avoiding Common Zelle Scams

-Cashless transactions are fast becoming part of today’s new normal as more consumers pay for purchases without using physical currency or cards.
+Cashless transactions are part of today’s new normal as more consumers pay for purchases without using physical currency or cards.
 Digital payment apps, like Zelle®, offer a fast and convenient way to send money to people you know and trust.
-And on cue, scammers are using sneaky schemes to redirect Zelle funds into their accounts.
+Naturally, scammers and thieves, never ones to miss an opportunity, are using sneaky schemes to redirect Zelle funds into their accounts.

 Here’s what you need to know to use Zelle safely and not fall prey to would-be fraudsters.